KellenNjoroge/Kellers-blog/README.md

     - SQL

 ## Description
-An app that allows you to use that one minute of introduction to somebody impressive by giving you the best conversation starters
+A personal blog

 It has the following features

+    + A writer can create, delete and update blogs
-    + Allows user to see all the posts that have been made
+    + Allows writer to see all the posts that have been made
-    + Allows user to upvote or downvote an app
+    + Allows user to upvote or downvote a post
     + The user can sign up and login
     + The user should receive a welcoming email
-    + They should also view their posts/pitches
+    + They should also view their posts
-    + Submit a pitch to any category
-    + View different categories
+    + The admin can delete inappropriate comments
+    + User should be alerted on the newest subscription
+    + User should see the newest post

 ## Demo